BM-N/Dividends/README.md

 ### 📌 Usage

-The jupyter notebook contains the necessary information for using the dividend tracker.
-If you want a python script with the code
+- The jupyter notebook contains the necessary information for using the dividend tracker.
+- If you want a python script with the code run: `jupyter nbconvert --to script get_dividends.ipynb`.

 ### 📊 Why This Project?